 We believe in an embracing Europe.
 We believe that now more than ever, it is up to everyday people like us, to show to refugees and asylum seekers that there is another side to Europe; one of solidarity and compassion.
 The decision to support the needs of 13.000 people stranded in despair, was taken in a heartbeat.

-LATRA has conducted a needs assessment and will be focusing its efforts in purchasing and distributing 4 essential products: (i) bottled water (ii) medicine (iii) baby formula (iv) facemasks.
-The list of needs is endless, however our organisation has assessed that these four products are urgently required by a large segment of the population, and in short supply.
-Donations will be exclusively used to purchase and distribute these 4 products categories.
+LATRA has conducted a needs assessment and will be focusing its efforts in purchasing and distributing 4 essential products: (i) bottled water (ii) medicine (iii) baby formula (iv) facemasks (v) menstrual health products.
+The list of needs is endless, however our organisation has assessed that these five products are urgently required by a large segment of the population, and in short supply.
+Donations will be exclusively used to purchase and distribute the above products.

 Please send your donations to: